 Flood risk planning, development and drainage

 We recognise the importance of considering flooding issues when sites for new property are developed and designing drainage systems to minimise the effect of any additional surface water.
-For more information read our flood risk planning, development and drainage FAQs.
+For more information - including details about sustainable drainage systems and the sustainable drainage systems approval body - read our flood risk planning, development and drainage FAQs.

 Gullies, ditches and drainage

-We don't empty gullies on private land, but regularly empty and clean gullies and their connections to the drainage system along the highway network and aim to carry out essential works within 24 hours.
-Although most ditches in the district are on private land and the responsibility of the landowner, we will investigate concerns about them, as well as maintaining any ditches on public land.
-The larger open ditches are under the control of the West Mendip Internal Drainage Board and North Somerset Internal Drainage Board.
+We don't empty gullies on private land, but regularly empty and clean gullies and their connections to the drainage system along the highway network and aim to carry out essential works within 24 hours, report a road or drain problem.

 Land drainage consents